Bubblin-Superbooks/we/README.md

 A nifty classic for book-lovers on the web.

-Go [here](https://bubblin.io/cover/we-by-eugene-zamyatin#frontmatter) to read the book.
+To read the book go [here](https://bubblin.io/cover/we-by-eugene-zamyatin#frontmatter).

 [![forthebadge](https://forthebadge.com/images/badges/built-by-hipsters.svg)](https://bubblin.io/about)